What is the Paradox of Thrift?

 In 1936, Keynes wrote a controversial book called “The General Theory of the Economy” in which he declared that spending and investment in the economy were the keys to increasing economic growth.
 He believed that the level of output and employment did not rely on the capacity of production, but rather on the decisions taken by individuals in society to spend and invest their money.
 Additionally, it was the role of the central bank to reduce interest rates and encourage greater investment.

 Keynes did not view saving as its own entity but rather as an excess of what is spent.
-Investment is the acquisition of capital goods, while consumption of goods and services helped increase national aggregate income, saving was just an element of income that leaked out of the circular flow of income.
+Investment is the acquisition of capital goods.
+While consumption of goods and services helps increase national aggregate income, saving is just an element of income that leaked out of the circular flow of income.
 The economist defined saving with the formula S = Y(1–t) – C. That is, savings is a part of the income that is taken out of total consumption.

 Line I shows the relationship between investment spending and Gross Domestic Product (GDP).
 Line S shows the correlation between savings and GDP.
 When people wish to increase savings from S to S1, it leads to a fall in real investment (OH to OT) and income (OY to OY1).